Federico Pereira: Club career

 A youth academy graduate of Liverpool Montevideo, Pereira made his professional debut on 4 May 2019 in a 4–0 league win against Boston River.
 He scored his first goal on 26 February 2020 in a 5–0 Copa Sudamericana win against Venezuelan club Llaneros.

 On 30 December 2023, Mexican club Toluca announced the signing of Pereira.
 On 4 June 2025, he joined fellow Mexican club Pachuca on loan for the 2025 FIFA Club World Cup.
 He returned to Toluca during the same month as Pachuca were eliminated in the group stage of the tournament.

 International career

 On 5 March 2021, Pereira was named in Uruguay senior team's 35-man preliminary squad for 2022 FIFA World Cup qualifying matches against Argentina and Bolivia.
 However, CONMEBOL suspended those matches next day amid concern over the COVID-19 pandemic.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
+However, he was not included in the final squad, which was announced three weeks later.

+Personal life

+Pereira is the elder brother of fellow professional footballer Agustín Pereira.